shahbazsharif1/shahbazsharif1/README.md

 ### Hi there, I'm Shahbaz Sharif 👋

-I am a Data Science MSc student with hands-on expertise in delivering end-to-end data solutions for business-critical problems.
+I am a graduate in MSc Data Science with hands-on expertise in delivering end-to-end data solutions for business-critical problems.
 I specialize in building predictive models and communicating insights to stakeholders to drive measurable business improvements.

 ### 🔧 My Tech Stack & Tools